Personal communications service (NANP): United States

+2025: The NANPA informs the industry of pending activation of area code 538 as the next available area code for non-geographic services.

 Canada

 In 2015, the Canadian Radio-television and Telecommunications Commission (CRTC) approved the Canadian Non-Geographic Code Assignment Guideline and the assignment of the 622, 633, 644, 655, 677, and 688 non-geographic numbering plan area (NPA) codes to meet the demand for telephone numbers related to technologies such as machine-to-machine applications.
 The first 6YY NPA to be used is 622 NPA, with additional numbers requested when 622 approaches exhaustion.